Four benefits of having a multilingual SEO strategy

 Often, I work with SMEs who have started small, grown within Italy, and now want to explore new markets.
 Usually, when a client asks me to create an English version of their website, the Italian version is already well-established.

 But if it’s possible, creating different language versions of your website at the same time could be useful.
 Conducting keyword research for each language might identify different trends or suggest different site structures.
-Although this is possible when translating a website, often we’re constrained by the structure of the original website.

 Can a multilingual SEO strategy hinder your website?